Peek Frean pioneered the modern British biscuit. The business introduced the Bourbon, Custard Cream, Marie and Garibaldi biscuit varieties.

 Huntington Stone, a major shareholder, died in 1916 and left a gross estate valued at £239,580.
 He bequeathed around £200,000 to Christian missionary charities.

-The Drummond Road site covered six acres by 1917.
-4,000 people were employed.
+The Bermondsey site employed 4,000 people and covered six acres by 1917.

-Peek Frean claimed that Pat-A-Cake was the most popular biscuit ever produced by 1920.
-As much as 75 tons, or ten million biscuits, could be produced in a single day.
+Peek Frean claimed that Pat-A-Cake was the most popular biscuit ever produced.
+As much as 75 tons, or ten million biscuits, could be produced in a single day by 1920.
+Other popular biscuit lines included the digestive, milk, petit beurre, thin arrowroot, Marie, ginger nuts and shortcake varieties.

 Peek Frean merges with Huntley & Palmer

-High income tax and death duties convinced Huntley & Palmers of Reading to accept Peek Frean’s invitation to merge in 1921.
+A high rate of income tax and death duties convinced the directors of Huntley & Palmers of Reading to accept Peek Frean’s invitation to merge in 1921.
 A holding company, Associated Biscuit Manufacturers, with a capital of £2.5 million, was formed.

 Peek Frean acquired Britannia Biscuits of India, with a factory in Mumbai, in 1924.